 Keep track of tasks to make sure you are not overwhelmed.

-Set up a stable desk and a comfortable chair in a quiet place conducive for learning.
+Set up a stable desk and a comfortable chair in a quiet place conducive to online learning.

 Manage time after synchronous activities for accomplishing assignments that are expected to be done outside of set class hours.

-Eat breakfast, shower and dress up before joining class.
+Eat breakfast, shower and dress up before joining the online class.
 It is important to establish routines.